syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-apply-grouping-properties-for-TopLevelGroups.md

 ---
 layout: post
-title: How to apply grouping properties for TopLevelGroups
+title: How to apply grouping properties for TopLevelGroups | WindowsForms | Syncfusion
 description: how to apply grouping properties for toplevelgroups
 platform: WindowsForms
 control: GridGrouping